 In a city somewhat in thrall to ‘casual’ dining, it’s so refreshing to settle into a more serious spot, which has recently changed to a straightforward a la carte offering, with starters keenly priced in the early teens, and mains not topping £30.

-We were particularly enamoured with a dish of rabbit loin, wrapped in wild garlic and gently pink, which was served with a medley of spring veg that still had plenty of bite, its mustard and hogweed dressing pulling everything together.
-Even better, golden sweetbreads that pulled off the tricky balancing act of being both crip and tender within, sat beautifully with a pool of glossy chicken jus and the first of the season’s asparagus.
+On our last visit, we were particularly enamoured with a dish of rabbit loin, wrapped in wild garlic and gently pink, which was served with a medley of spring veg that still had plenty of bite, its mustard and hogweed dressing pulling everything together.
+Even better, golden sweetbreads that pulled off the tricky balancing act of being both crisp and tender within, sat beautifully with a pool of glossy chicken jus and the first of the season’s asparagus (yes, it was a while ago!).
 I don’t know about you, but spring has only truly arrived when the toilet smells of sulphur.

 For the pescetarians around the table, gorgeously pert salt cod agnolotti with a sharp, lemon-spiked emulsion and sourdough pangrattato hit the high notes, too.

-Wild Flor are also currently offering a spring set menu which is laughably good value at £22 for two or £25 for three courses.
+Wild Flor are also currently offering an autumn set menu which is laughably good value at £22 for two or £25 for three courses.
 Treat yourself to the trio, as it would be criminal to miss out on the restaurant’s pastry work, the section cooking with a breezy conviction and generosity more in tune with a Paris patisserie or the bouchons of Lyon than a Hove thoroughfare.
-Emblematic of this sensibility and keeping with the seasonality of Wild Flor’s cooking, a deep fried rice pudding parcel with rhubarb compote is as heady and intoxicating as it sounds.
+Emblematic of this sensibility and keeping with the seasonality of Wild Flor’s cooking, a spiced pear served with hazelnuts and a stout custard sounds absurdly good as that Brighton chill begins to blow.

 Address: 42 Church Rd, Brighton and Hove, Hove BN3 2FN